Conservancy

 • Prescribed Burn Unit Plan must explicitly list RXB3 as acceptable

 This position differs significantly from the RXB3 of many US government agencies in that the Conservancy requires additional training and experience.
-A person qualified by an agency as an RXB3 is not necessarily qualified for use as a Conservancy RXB3 because of additional qualifications requirements.
+A person qualified by a government agency as an RXB3 is not necessarily qualified as a Conservancy RXB3 because of additional TNC qualifications requirements.

 Responsibility and Authority